-- all staff on duty will be out on time with a whistle and will ensure the music player, behaviour book and yellow bands are brought outside. - all staff on duty will stand in designated areas of the playground and will be vigilant in observing children's play to ensure it is not too rough. - any children who play too roughly will have five minutes time out on the bench and this will be recorded in the behaviour book.
-If the child's name appears three times within a half term in the behaviour book a sanction will be given. - children who need to go to the toilet will ask for a yellow band and staff will monitor this carefully. - all staff will pre-empt poor behaviour and intervene in a timely way to ensure children are reminded of the expectations for behaviour, redirected and supported in maintaining their behaviour. - praise and Dojos or a Good News slip home will be given to children who behave well, show kindness to others and are helpful. - if behaviour at playtimes fall short of expectations, the sanctions outlined in the behaviour policy (appendix 11) will be followed.
+- all staff on duty will be out on time with a whistle and will ensure the music player, first aid kit and yellow bands are brought outside. - all staff on duty will stand in designated areas of the playground and will be vigilant in observing children's play to ensure it is not too rough. - any children who play too roughly will have five minutes time out on the bench. - children who need to go to the toilet will ask for a yellow band and staff will monitor this carefully. - all staff will pre-empt poor behaviour and intervene in a timely way to ensure children are reminded of the expectations for behaviour, redirected and supported in maintaining their behaviour. - praise and house points or a note home will be given to children who behave well, show kindness to others and are helpful. - if behaviour at playtimes fall short of expectations, the sanctions outlined in the behaviour policy (appendix 11) will be followed.
 The member of staff who observes the poor behaviour will deal with it and issue the sanction.
-Procedures will be followed to record the incident when necessary and to inform the class teacher or SLT (level 4 and 5) in line with the sanctions document. - staff on duty will hand over any concerns or incidents which happened at play time or lunch time using the correct form so class teachers/ TA's or whoever is teaching them next can monitor the situation and give support where needed. - Classes will be awarded points at the end of each play time and the Freeland Bear will be awarded to the winning class each week.
+Procedures will be followed to record the incident when necessary and to inform the class teacher or SLT (level 4 and 5) in line with the sanctions document. - staff on duty will hand over any concerns or incidents which happened at play time or lunch time using the correct form so class teachers/ TA's or whoever is teaching them next can monitor the situation and give support where needed.